Book of Mormon Nuggets

 The abundance of -iah names as well as direct hits with Mathonihah/Mathoni and Josh score impressive points for Book of Mormon authenticity.

 Tangential note: Recently I saw an anti-Mormon Web page attacking Nibley for his use of the Lachish letters.
 Among the surprising mistakes made in the attack is the antiquated claim that there is virtually no evidence of ancient writing on metal plates.
 Granted, that concept was utterly laughable in 1830, and thus was the topic of much anti-Mormon derision.
 Sadly, anti-Mormon "scholarship" has remained in that rut while real scholars are providing dozens and dozens of examples that verify the plausibility of almost every particular of what Joseph Smith reported to have found: an ancient sacred text engraved in a special script on metal plates hidden in a stone box with other sacred relics and buried in the earth to be preserved until a future time.
 Kevin Barney deals with one such anti-Mormon article in his excellent review of an excellent book by John A. Tvedtnes, The Book of Mormon and Other Hidden Books (Provo, Utah: FARMS, 2000).
-See Kevin's well-written review, "A Seemingly Strange Story Illuminated," available as a free article at the FARMS Website.
+See Kevin's well-written review, "A Seemingly Strange Story Illuminated."

 [Book of Mormon Evidences] [previous nugget] [next nugget]